Local Pub Guide

 (01932) 341360

 Large 1930s Greene King pub in the centre of town.
-In addition to regular ales, up to two more sourced nationally.
-Daily food includes pub favourites such as burgers, steaks, pies, pizzas and Sunday Roasts and food promotions such as steak nights.
-Dining and bar areas, with Sky and TNT Sports TV.
-Handy for bus stop, shops, community library and restaurants.
-For walkers, Basingstoke Canal is half a mile away.
+In addition to the regular ales, up to two more are sourced nationally.
+Daily food includes pub favourites such as burgers, steaks, pies, pizzas and Sunday roasts, with food promotions such as steak nights.
+Both dining and bar areas offer Sky and TNT Sports TV.
+The pub is handy for bus stop, shops, community library and restaurants.
+For walkers, the Basingstoke Canal is half a mile away.

 - White Hart